everything is energy: beyond vegetarian, part 3

 However, a "food product" that's as processed as dry cereal cannot be a health-promoting food, and so should be eaten moderately, if at all.

-Ideally, he promotes a vegetable-based diet instead of a grain-based diet–which is sound advice.
+Ideally, he promotes a vegetable-based diet instead of a grain-based diet--which is sound advice for the majority of Americans who think French fries and ketchup count as two vegetables.

 I knew there was more to the story than just processed/refined grains versus "whole" grains...but what was it?